 As an adult, you’re supposed to be making your own decisions.
 Sure, your family members can provide suggestions and advice, but they can’t impose their decisions on you.

 In enmeshed families, parents still believe their kids are an extension of themselves.
 So, they have no qualms about invading the privacy of their kids.
 They over-interfere and ask too many questions.
-They tell you why and how you’re wrong every time you assert yourself.
+They tell you why and how you’re wrong whenever you assert yourself.

-There’s a difference between asking questions to have a conversation and asking questions to over-interfere.
+There’s a difference between asking questions to converse and asking them to over-interfere.
 The latter always makes you feel controlled.
 If you’ve already communicated that you don’t appreciate their interference and they don’t care, they’re definitely being toxic.

 2. They abuse you

 Abuse, in any form, is unacceptable.
-While it’s rare for parents to physically abuse their adult kids, a lot of psychological abuse often slips under the radar.
+While it’s rare for parents to physically abuse their adult kids, much psychological abuse often slips under the radar.

 Constant criticism, disrespect, name-calling, blaming, and belittling are all ways in which a toxic family member rejects who you are and tries to put you down.
 Gaslighting and emotional manipulation through guilt are their other go-to strategies.